 One of the most fun aspects of writing…besides spending the day in my imagination is the time I devote to character development.
 I LOVE this process.
 From finding the ‘perfect’ name, deciding what they look like to defining all the aspects of their personality.

-It may be fun but it’s also important because it helps you create interesting and compelling characters whose jobs are to dive the plot of your novel.
+It may be fun but it’s also important because it helps you develop interesting and compelling characters whose jobs are to dive the plot of your novel.
 And, to do this as the novel’s creator you need to know what motivates your character.
 You also need to have characters who are believable, memorable and characters who readers want to invest their time in so they will actually read beyond the first few pages of your book.
 Yes, character development is important.

 Character Development Tools

 If you google ‘novel character development’ you will be inundated with tips— 207,000,000 to be exact.
 There are templates, questionnaires, worksheets and charts—holy smokes—it’s OVERWHELMING.
 Bear in mind what works for one writer, may not work for another.
 There is no right or wrong process you need to find what works best for you.

 Personally, I like to keep it simple and I’ve found that a character development table works best.
 I use one column for each character and for each character I brainstorm following elements.

 If your brainstorming has come to a screeching halt, here is a link to tool that I think is great.
 WD Character Development Cheat Sheet